nshah213/P3-Behavior-Cloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 25-30 as evidenced by the error on validation set not decrreasing with further reduction error in the training set.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.
-However, I did reduce the learning rate and retrain for another 20 epochs to finetune the CNN further.